-As some of you may recall, back in February on my layover in New Zealand, I visited Fox Glacier on the South Island.
+As some of you may recall, back in February on my layover in New Zealand, I visited Fox Glacier.
 After so many years of being surrounded by water in its liquid form, the experience of being enveloped by frozen waves of water cracked open my curiosity in completely unexpected ways.

-Though I know that what follows here (broken into two installments) is a larger than usual amount of information for the narrow confines of a blog post or an email, here’s what we’d like to share with you today!
+Though I know that what follows here (broken into two installments) is an unusually large amount of information for the narrow confines of a blog post or an email, here’s what we’d like to share with you today!

-- In addition to our six earlier Explorer Guides, with our scientist colleague Tegan Mortimer‘s help, we’ve gathered our essential learnings on glaciers and complied them into a newly designed and easily printable Explorer Guide on Glaciers!
-We encourage you to check it out – and to once again … share it with the younger people in your world.
+- In addition to our six earlier Explorer Guides, with Tegan Mortimer‘s help, we’ve gathered our essential learnings on glaciers and complied them into a newly designed and easily printable Explorer Guide on Glaciers!
+We encourage you to check it out – and to once again … share it with the younger people in your lives.

-- Given some time to reflect, I include below some new reflections of my own on the whole glacier experience.
-(My earlier Fox Glacier post is HERE!)
+- Given the distance of some time to reflect, I have included below new reflections of my own on the whole Fox Glacier experience.

-- In addition to the glacier photos - here in slideshow format, we’ve also added five new videos to our BDX YouTube Channel from that day – each one fairly short, but each also showing some unique aspect of the glacier.
+- We’ve also added here five videos from that day – each one fairly short, but each also showing some unique aspect of the glacier.

-:: As this is a long post, and as Tegan has such a passion for the subject of glaciers and has so many great science findings to share, we’re following this with – “Tegan’s Science Notes #8: Glaciers“ … which contains some very exciting and excellent insights on glaciers.
-She also includes a fun Google Earth Scavenger Hunt you can explore on your own!
+:: Now, as this is a longer post as is, and as Tegan Mortimer has such a passion for the subject of glaciers, and has gathered so much great science findings to add on the subject, I’m going to wait until tomorrow to send along her accompanying report – “Tegan’s Science Notes #8: Glaciers“ which contains some very exciting, insightful and truly excellent science on glaciers.
+She also includes a fun Google Earth Scavenger Hunt (link) you can take on your own!

-We know it’s a lot of material … but there’s nothing small about glaciers … and as we are quickly learning, the fate of our planet is as much tied to the vitality of our glaciers as it is to that of our oceans.
+Weighing both posts, we know it’s a lot … but there’s nothing small about glaciers … and as we are quickly learning, the fate of our planet is as much tied to the vitality of our glaciers as it is to that of our oceans.